 - Tools with pores 0.01 microns.
 These tools remove even viruses, so I would call them true purifiers.

 So do not be fooled with specifications if you see such statements.
 Some of them have activated carbon in the filter and they can reduce pesticides to some extent, but nothing more than that.
 So remember, CHR are out of scope.

-In water, in most cases, you only have to take care about bacteria.
+In water, in most cases, you only have to take care of bacteria.
 Viruses are not expected to be in the water in any case, they need living organisms to survive longer.
-However, there are exceptions like Hepatitis A virus which can survive for months both in fresh and salt water.
+However, there are exceptions like Hepatitis A virus which can survive for months both in fresh and saltwater.
 So bear this in mind when you choose your tool for travel.

 The size of bacteria and viruses

 This is necessary to know in order to understand the technical specifications of the tools given in items 2 and 3 above.